-Intercultural competence is not something you can learn only from books.
-You need to have experienced it, sensing the feelings it has given rise to.
+Intercultural competence is not something you can learn only from books; you need to have experienced it, lived it, become aware of the feelings it has given rise to.

 In intercultural training, such feelings can be experienced through games, quizzes, role playing, case studies, selected to guide you from awareness to competence, from ethnocentric to ethnorelativist.